mitchellh/protostructure/README.md

 // send validation using this library.
 ```

+## Limitations

+There are several limitations on the structures that can be encoded:

+  * Circular references are not allowed between any struct types.
+  * Embedded structs are not supported
+  * Methods are not preserved, and therefore interface implementation
+    is not known.
+  * Field types cannot be: interfaces, channels, functions

 ## But... why?

 The real world use case that led to the creation of this library was